VincentK16/AISDC2024/access-aoai.md

 ![image](https://github.com/VincentK16/AISDC2024/assets/3338753/701090aa-6e2b-4f9e-adc0-36716c2f3f1d)

 ### For question #5 (Your Company Email Address)
 Fill in your school email accounts.
-For example: "<your-email>"@moe.edu.sg
+For example: "your-email"@moe.edu.sg

 ### For question #6 to #13:
 Fill in with your school information